 By Leslie Culbertson

-Leslie Culbertson is executive vice president and general manager of Product Assurance and Security at Intel Corporation.
+Leslie S. Culbertson is an executive vice president and general manager of Product Assurance and Security at Intel Corporation.